-- Record of most recent standardized testing - Minimum scores in the 50th percentile for math and reading on the MAP Assessment administered by CCS - Minimum of 2.0 GPA from the most recent school year - Demonstrated ability to succeed in a traditional classroom setting - Acceptable conduct and attendance records in current/previous settings - Must be able to independently complete activities of daily living (i.e.personal hygiene, bathing, dressing, toileting, etc.)
+- Record of most recent standardized testing - Minimum scores in the 50th percentile for math and reading on the MAP Assessment administered by CCS - Minimum of 2.0 GPA from the most recent school year - Demonstrated ability to succeed in a traditional classroom setting - Acceptable conduct and attendance records in current/previous settings

+- Must be able to independently complete activities of daily living (i.e.personal hygiene, bathing, dressing, toileting, etc.) - Students who are or have been married are not eligible to attend classes at CCS.

 All new students are accepted on conditional admission.
-At the end of the first grading period, academic progress, conduct and cooperation with the school program will be evaluated.
-Continued enrollment will be based on academic and behavioral standing.
+At the end of the first grading period, academic progress, conduct, and cooperation with the school program will be evaluated.
+Continued enrollment will be based on acceptable academic, behavioral, and financial standing.
 More information on the admissions process can be found on the school website or may be obtained from the school office.

 Students with two or more failed courses must re-take these credits before admission to CCS.
 (Note: CCS does not offer summer school.
-These courses must be re-taken through a CCS approved institution.)
+These courses must be re-taken through a CCS-approved institution.)